Parametric Shape Optimization using the Support Function

 \section{Introduction}

 Shape optimization problems are a particular class of optimization problems where the variable is a shape.
 A typical example of such a problem has the form

 where the functional $\mathcal{F}$ is computed in terms of the shape $\omega$ and $\mathcal{A}$ is a family of sets with given properties and eventual constraints.
-The cost functional $\mathcal{F}$ can be related to geometric quantities, like the volume or the perimeter of the set, or we can have a more complex dependence, via a partial differential equation.
-Classical examples in this sense are functionals depending on the spectrum of various operators related to $\omega$, like the Dirichlet-Laplace operator.
+The dependence of the cost functional $\mathcal{F}$ on the geometry can be explicit (volume, perimeter) or implicit, via a partial differential equation.
+Classical examples in this sense are functionals depending on the spectrum of various operators related to the shape $\omega$, like the Dirichlet-Laplace operator.

-When dealing with constrained shape optimization problems, having volume or perimeter constraints facilitates the study of optimizers, in particular because we may find arbitrarily small inner and outer perturbations of the boundary which preserve the constraint.
-This is not the case when we optimize in the class of convex sets, when we have bounds on the diameter or when we impose a fixed constant width constraint.
-We refer to the papers \cite{LNconv09},\cite{LNPconv12}, which describe some of the theoretical challenges when working with these constraints.
+When dealing with constrained shape optimization problems, having volume or perimeter constraints facilitates the study of optimizers, in particular because there exist arbitrarily small inner and outer perturbations of the boundary which preserve the constraint.
+This is not the case anymore when working in the class of convex sets or when bounds on the diameter are imposed.
+The papers \cite{LNconv09},\cite{LNPconv12} describe some of the theoretical challenges when working with these constraints.